Moumen Smihi: Career

 In 1988 Smihi moved to Cairo where, through the director Salah Abu Seif, he met Naguib Mahfouz, with whom he planned an adaptation of Mahfouz's novel Autumn Quail.
 During this period, Smihi directed two films in three years, Defending the Egyptian Cinema and The Lady from Cairo, the latter, the story of a woman who wants to be free and modern in an Egypt overwhelmed by terrorism.

+In 1993 Smihi narrated, appeared and directed the documentary, With Matisse in Tangier which chronicles Henri Matisse's work and its relationship to Morocco.

 For the past ten years Smihi has been working on an autobiography from which he adapted the screenplays of his last two features, A Muslim Childhood in 2005 (nominated at the Fifth Marrakech International Film Festival) and Of Virgins And Swallows (2008) both about his native Tangier.

+In the documentary With Taha Hussein (2015), Smihi pays homage to the work of the Egyptian writer recounting Hussein's importance to Arab culture.